 1959: $1,000,000 was pledged to build a new facility in Fargo.
 Additionally, the FM Gator Swim Team was launched.

 1960s: Girls were allowed to start attending certain weeks at YMCA Camp Cormorant.
 In addition, the Rec building and Family Camp were added.

 1961: YMCA Members raised $1,235,387 and groundbreaking on the new Fargo-Moorhead Family YMCA was held.
-C. Warren Litten chaired the campaign.
+C. Warner Litten chaired the campaign.
 William Schlossman, John L. Gunkelman and Fred Scheel were in charge of special gifts.
 This was the first time a million dollars had been raised in the Fargo/Moorhead.

 1962: The Fargo-Moorhead Family YMCA moved into their building at 400 First Avenue South in 1962 with 801 YMCA members.